Grouping Rows in Excel

-When hundreds of states are there it is a tough task to create subtotal row each state separately, so we can use the “Subtotal” option to quickly create a subtotal for the selected column.
+When hundreds of states are there, it is a tough task to create a subtotal row for each state separately, so we can use the “Subtotal” option to quickly create a subtotal for the selected column.

 For example, we had the data like the below before creating subtotal.